rashidjosphat/ip2/explanation.md

 8. Screenshot of Deployed Image on DockerHub

-Note: Replace ./what.png with the actual URL where the screenshot can be found.
+Note: Replace ![the docker image][./what.png] with the actual URL where the screenshot can be found.